MmasterT/eihic/README.md

 ## Quick start

+First source the current version of the tool:

+`source eihic-0.2.0`

+If you don't have it add /ei/software/cb/bin to your PATH variable:

+`export PATH=${PATH}:/ei/software/cb/bin`

-Let's check the wrapper of the two main companents of EIHiC:
+Then check the wrapper of the two main companents of eihic:

 ```bash
 Usage: